Dusk on the River

 Bamboo has long roots, so a bamboo forest is very stable.
 In our own lives when we experience anger, the more grounded or stable we are, the easier it is to wait and observe until the high emotion has passed before we try to deal with it.

-That’s one of the things I love about Reiki and reflexology: whether you’re dealing with anger, anxiety, or basically any emotion that runs around in your head, both are wonderful at helping to ground you, making you feel secure and centered.
+That’s one of the many things I love about Reiki, Tao Hands, and hypnosis whether you’re dealing with anger, anxiety, or basically any emotion that runs around in your head, these are wonderful ways to help ground you, making you feel secure and centered.

 Next time you start to feel angry, investigate it.
 Anger is just energy; think of it as an opportunity to see what lies underneath.